Akshit016/Akshit016/README.md

 - 👋 Hi, I’m Akshit Uriti
 - 👀 I’m interested in ...
-Python
+Web Development, App development, Cloud Development.
 - 🌱 I’m currently learning ...
-Python and Java
+Data Structures and Algorithms in Java
-- 💞️ I’m looking to collaborate on ... nothing
-- 📫 How to reach me ...email: saiakshit.uriti@gmail.com
+- 📫 How to reach me ... email:akshit.uriti@gmail.com

 <!---
 Akshit016/Akshit016 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.